ine-labs/AzureGoat/solutions/module-1/05-Privilege Escalation.md

 ![](https://user-images.githubusercontent.com/65826354/183737404-198f7ef3-8b93-4e59-b0dd-05624d7c50c4.png)

-Find our VM using the principal id.
+Find our VM using the principalId.

 ![](https://user-images.githubusercontent.com/65826354/183737413-b1df1449-dd20-4ec3-9104-d7d487301fed.png)

 The role got changed from contributor to owner.

 ***Congrats!
 We successfully escalated the privileges to the owner of the resource group.***